crpietschmann/portfolio/_posts/2008-07-23-c-generate-webpage-thumbmail-screenshot-image.markdown

   - /post.aspx?id=2a628f30-fe83-4e44-a34b-f31be76d1b4f
 ---
 <!-- more -->

-<p>There are a few services out there that serve up screenshots of any webpage for you to display on your website.
+There are a few services out there that serve up screenshots of any webpage for you to display on your website.
 One popular one is <a href="http://kwiboo.com/">Kwiboo</a>; this is the one that <a href="http://dotnetkicks.com">DotNetKicks </a>uses.
-For some time now I've wondered what the easiest way to do this in .NET was, and today I stumbled upon the undocumented WebBrowser.DrawToBitmap method that makes this extremely easy to do.</p>
+For some time now I've wondered what the easiest way to do this in .NET was, and today I stumbled upon the undocumented WebBrowser.DrawToBitmap method that makes this extremely easy to do.

-<p>By the way, I stumbled upon the WebBrowser.DrawToBitmap while taking a look at the source code for the <a href="http://smallsharptools.com/Projects/WebPreview/">WebPreview tool over at SmallSharpTools.com</a>.</p>
+By the way, I stumbled upon the WebBrowser.DrawToBitmap while taking a look at the source code for the <a href="http://smallsharptools.com/Projects/WebPreview/">WebPreview tool over at SmallSharpTools.com</a>.

-<p>Here's a sample method that returns a Bitmap representation of a webpage:</p>
+Here's a sample method that returns a Bitmap representation of a webpage:
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">public Bitmap GenerateScreenshot(string url)
 {
     // This method gets a screenshot of the webpage